-For New Jersey-based board certified plastic surgeon Dr. Lyle M. Back, the biggest advantage to microneedling is that it’s a non-destructive, naturopathic-like treatment for the face that actually harnesses the skin’s very own power to naturally rejuvenate, smooth and tone itself.
+For New Jersey based board-certified plastic surgeon Dr. Lyle M. Back, the biggest advantage of microneedling is that it’s a non-destructive, naturopathic-like treatment for the face that actually harnesses the skin’s very own power to naturally rejuvenate, smooth, and tone itself.

-These benefits are noticeable after a short period of time, says Dr. Back: “A series of 4 – 6 treatments usually gives the best results, but better skin tone and visible improvements in lines and wrinkles are commonly seen within 1 – 2 weeks of the first treatment.
-These improvements become even more obvious after 3 – 4 weeks, with remodeling improvements in the facial skin actually continuing to develop for the next 6 – 12 months.”
+These benefits are noticeable after a short period of time, says Back: “A series of four to six treatments usually gives the best results, but better skin tone and visible improvements in lines and wrinkles are commonly seen within one to two weeks of the first treatment.
+These improvements become even more obvious after three or four weeks, with remodeling improvements in the facial skin actually continuing to develop for the next six months to a year.”

-Whereas invasive surgery, lasers, and the harsh chemicals such as chemical peels sometimes cause damage to the skin or unwanted scarring, microneedling is relatively harmless.
-“It’s quick, safe, effective, and there is no recovery to speak of – typically just some redness for a day or two,” says Dr. Back.
-“Microneedling can be safely performed on almost any area of the body in addition to the face, such as the back of the hands, or for loose lower abdominal, inner thigh or upper arm skin, and on any ethnic or darkly-pigmented skin types.
-This isn’t the case with almost every other treatment option available today.”
+Whereas invasive surgery, lasers, and the harsh chemicals — such as chemical peels — sometimes cause damage to the skin or unwanted scarring, microneedling is relatively harmless.
+“It’s quick, safe, effective, and there is no recovery to speak of – typically just some redness for a day or two,” says Back.
+“Microneedling can be safely performed on almost any area of the body in addition to the face, such as the back of the hands, or for loose lower abdominal, inner thigh or upper arm skin.”
+Additionally, unlike many procedures, microneedling is an effective treatment for people of all skin tones.

 Vampire facial: the magic of platelet-rich plasma

-But get this: a revolutionary twist to the microneedling treatment exists through a variation of the procedure.
+A variation of microneedling treatment, the vampire facial, has recently come into the limelight.
 It involves drawing one’s blood and separating the platelet-rich plasma in a centrifuge before injecting it back into the patient’s face.

-Dr. Mandeville refers to platelet-rich plasma as “liquid gold”, and with good reason.
-It turns out that PRP has been used in sports medicine for several years: by stimulating collagen and elastin growth, it’s been demonstrated that platelets can kick the healing process into overdrive.
+Mandeville refers to platelet-rich plasma (PRP) as “liquid gold,” and with good reason.
+It turns out that PRP has been used in sports medicine for several years.
+By stimulating collagen and elastin growth, PRP has been shown to kick the healing process into overdrive.

-According to the American Acadamy of Orthopaedic Surgeons, many famous athletes — Tiger Woods, tennis star Rafael Nadal, and several others — have received PRP for various problems, such as sprained knees and chronic tendon injuries.
-This clear substance contains over 30 bioactive proteins, many of which play a fundamental role in hemostasis.
+According to the American Acadamy of Orthopaedic Surgeons, many famous athletes — golf master Tiger Woods, tennis star Rafael Nadal, and several others — have received PRP for various issues like sprained knees and chronic tendon injuries.
+This clear substance contains over 30 bioactive proteins.

-The same principles are applied to microneedling: after your face has been jabbed with needles (a procedure that lasts about 15 minutes), you can choose to either have a vitamin C serum applied to your skin, or be injected with your very own serum.
+The same principles are applied to microneedling: after your face has been jabbed with needles — a procedure that takes about 15 minutes to complete –, you can choose to either have a vitamin C serum applied to your skin, or be injected with your very own PRP.

 After all, PRP is prepared from your own blood so it is perfectly biocompatible.
-Essentially, your skin is regenerated with its own blood cells.
+Essentially, your skin is regenerated with its own concentrated healing agent.

-And finally, if you choose your own gold elixir over a regular serum, you will be re-injected several times with your own plasma all over your face, with a focus on the areas where you need it the most.
-For many that would be below the eyes (adios, eye bags!).
+And finally, if you choose liquid gold over a regular serum, you will be re-injected several times with your own plasma around your face, with a focus on the areas where you need it the most.
+For many that would be below the eyes to treat under eye bags.

 No drama to blood facials

-Despite its name and the gory publicity it has received from TV shows such as Keeping Up with the Kardashians, the procedure is actually not dramatic at all, save for the blood draw which some of you might not be into.
+Despite its name and the gory publicity it has received from celebrities, the procedure is actually not as invasive as it’s been portrayed.

-Side effects following the treatment include a slightly red face, as though the skin has been sun-kissed.
-No bruises, no black eyes, no blood.
-The procedure is relatively pain free, with scientific studies dating back as far as 30 years, all documenting that PRP does indeed grow new collagen when injected directly into skin.
+Side effects following the treatment include a slightly red face, as though the skin has been sun-kissed, but no bruises, black eyes, or blood.
+The procedure is relatively pain free and effective, with scientific studies dating back as far as 30 years documenting that PRP does indeed grow new collagen when injected directly into skin.

-Dr. Mandeville recommends 1-2 microneedling treatments per year for people who already have great skin and are just looking for that certain glow.
-For patients with severe acne scars, large pores or brown spots, one treatment once a month for 3 months is required on average.
+Mandeville recommends one or two microneedling treatments per year for people who already have great skin and are just looking for that certain glow.
+For patients with severe acne scars, large pores, or brown spots, a monthly treatment for three months is typically required.

-Microneedling is definitely not just some fad.
-Its popularity has steadily grown because it’s easy yet still produces pleasing, rejuvenating changes.
-Perhaps one of its biggest benefits, according to Dr. Lyle M. Back, is that doctors and patients alike love how microneedling works in a very natural sort of way: with the body, not against it.
+Microneedling is definitely not just a fad.
+Its popularity has steadily grown because it’s a simple procedure that produces a rejuvenating effect.
+Perhaps one of its biggest benefits, according to Back, is that both doctors and patients love how microneedling works with the body in a very natural way.

 Ask a Cosmetic Doctor on Zwivel